buchanmj01/dual_stance_sycophancy/README.md

 Standard activation steering for sycophancy passes single-stance evaluation — but does it actually target sycophancy, or does it just suppress agreement?
 This repo contains the full codebase for a dual-stance evaluation method that distinguishes the two.
 Applied to centroid-difference steering on Llama-3-8B-Instruct, we find:

-1. **The steering direction is non-specific** — it reduces agreement with factually correct statements as well as sycophantic ones.
+1. **The steering direction is non-specific** - it reduces agreement with factually correct statements as well as sycophantic ones.
-2. **The effects are highly structured** — dual-stance consistency predicts steering susceptibility (*r* = 0.88 in-sample, *r* = 0.84 out-of-sample on 12 novel topics).
+2. **The effects are highly structured** - dual-stance consistency predicts steering susceptibility (*r* = 0.88 in-sample, *r* = 0.84 out-of-sample on 12 novel topics).
-3. **The geometry is puzzling** — sycophantic and factual agreement occupy distinct activation subspaces, yet the steering direction projects equally onto both.
+3. **The geometry is puzzling** - sycophantic and factual agreement occupy distinct activation subspaces, yet the steering direction projects equally onto both.

 ## Repository contents

 ```
 ├── dual_stance_sycophancy.ipynb   # Full codebase (Colab notebook)
 ├── requirements.txt
+├── dual_stance_figures
 ├── LICENSE
 └── README.md
 ```